savirsingh/ccc-solutions/README.md

 # CCC Solutions

-Canadian Computing Competition solutions in Python, C++, and Java.
+Canadian Computing Competition solutions in Python, C++, and Java (okay, not that much Java or C++).

 I'm most comfortable with Python.
 I've written some solutions in C++/Java just in case they have low time limits (C++ is faster than Java which is faster than Python).